Exactness and the topology of the space of invariant random equivalence relations: Introduction

 \begin{theorem}[see Theorem \ref{thm:3}] Let $\Gamma$ be a countable discrete group.
 If $\Gamma$ is nonexact, then there exists a weak limit of finite IREs on $\Gamma$ which is not amenable. \end{theorem}

-Exactness of groups is a weakening of amenability, introduced independently by Kirchberg and Wassermann \cite{kw} and by Yu \cite{yu} (for more on exactness, see \cite{anansurvey}).
+Exactness of groups is a weakening of amenability, introduced independently by Kirchberg and Wassermann \cite{kw} and by Yu \cite{yu}, who moreover proved that these groups satisfy the coarse Baum-Connes conjecture.
 A group $\Gamma$ is \textbf{exact} if and only if it admits a continuous action on a compact space which is topologically amenable \cite{anan,GJ,HR,ozawa}.
 For a finitely generated group, exactness is equivalent to uniform local amenability of its Cayley graphs \cite{ULA,ElekUla}.
 Therefore bounded degree Cayley graphs of nonexact groups admit an embedded sequence of small scale expanders (see Definition \ref{def:smalscexp}).
 We prove Theorem \ref{thm:introNonexact} by constructing finite IREs on $\Gamma$ whose classes are close enough to small scale expanders so that the weak limit cannot be amenable.

 On the other hand, under the assumption of exactness, the initial expectation about amenability of weak limits of finite IREs is realized.

 \begin{theorem}[see Theorem \ref{thm:exactWFIREisAIRE}] Let $\Gamma$ be a countable discrete group.
 If $\Gamma$ is exact, then every weak limit of finite IREs on $\Gamma$ is amenable. \end{theorem}